Skip to content

 4. One or more members within the board of the company have responsibility for sustainability?

-0 - The company reports it has a sustainability committee in place whose members include 'Luis Felipe Gazitúa, Vivianne Blanlot, and Bernardo Larraín', who are all part of the company's board of directors.
+The company reports it has a sustainability and regulation committee whose members include 'Luis Felipe Gazitúa A, Bernardo Larraín M., Carmen Sfeir, and Bernardo Matte I', all of whom are part of the company's board.

 • Y